devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 # Git Material

 Git material is used to pull your application source code during the CI step.
-Select `Git material` section of the  `App Configuration`.
-Inside `Git material` when you click on `Add Git material` you will see three options as shown below:
+Select `Git Material` section of the  `App Configuration`.
+Inside `Git Material` when you click on `Add Git Material` you will see three options as shown below:

 1. Git Account
 2. Git Repo URL